Data Scientist (Marketing and Natural Language Processing) - IT-Online

 - Work in a collaborative environment developing data science methods, tools, and algorithms to solve problems.

-- Become fluent in analytical modeling using internal data modelling platforms and tools
+- Become fluent in analytical modelling using the client’s internal data modelling platforms and tool;

 - Microsoft Azure (must)